 Two cyclists.
 One big dream.
 Japan to Norway.

-Originally from Japan, Mika brings a deep connection to the first leg of our journey.
-She handles most of the photography, keeps the route planning on track, and has an uncanny ability to find the best ramen shop within a 5 km radius.
+Born in Canada to Japanese parents, Mika has a heritage that connects her deeply to the first leg of our journey.
+She handles most of the photography and has an uncanny ability to find the best places to eat in every city and town we pass through.

 We start in Kagoshima β the southernmost city of Kyushu β and cycle the length of Japan to Cape Soya, the northernmost point.
 Through cherry blossom season, the Japanese Alps, ancient temples, and Hokkaido's wild interior.
 Roughly 2,500 km of cycling.